What is Chiropractic

 Doctors of Chiropractic, also referred to as chiropractors, practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractors have:

 - basic training (usually three years) on musckuloskeletal radiology,

 - advanced knowledge of therapeutic and rehabilitative exercises,

 - professional duty to provide nutritional and dietary advice.

-The purpose of manipulation is to affect the pain receptors, present in every joint.
+The purpose of joints manipulation is to affect the pain receptors, present in every joint.
 Such stimulation has been showed to lead to:

 - decrease of pain intensity